-The review plan must include a table identifying the risk assessment and review priority rating for each of the 12 asset management processes and their associated effectiveness criteria.
-Table 2 provides an example of a review priority ratings table.
+The review plan must include a table identifying the risk assessment and review priority rating for each of the 12 asset management processes and the 58 associated effectiveness criteria.
+Table 3 provides an example of a review priority ratings table.